 Assessment is through a mixture of coursework assignments, examinations and formal presentations.

-|GCSE Maths and English Grade C/Grade 4 (or above) or equivalent qualification
+|GCSE Maths and English Grade 4/Grade C (or above) or equivalent qualification

-- Access to HE Diploma - 60 credits: 45 at level 3 with a minimum of Distinction: 15, Merit: 24, Pass: 6.
+|Pass Access to HE Diploma with 60 credits: 45 at Level 3 with a minimum of Distinction: 15, Merit: 24, Pass: 6.
 Must include passes in compulsory Level 3 subjects

-Our focus is on ensuring you are work-ready and this course will give you the all the confidence and skills you need to progress directly into the international motorsport arena.
+Our focus is on ensuring you are work-ready and this course will give you all the confidence and skills you need to progress directly into the international motorsport arena.